VITObelgium/E-shape/readme.md

  In order to run the harvest detector please be sure that your input file with the fields is a .geojson file with as projection ('WGS84').
  For further specifications on the input requirements, please consult the  Main_crop_calendars_openeo_integration.py script under the section 'USER SPECIFIC PARARMETERS'.
 The other parameters don't need to change.

+  **Ouput**

+  The ouput file is .json with as additional attribute the harvest date.
+You can easily visualize the result in GIS programs (QGIS).